Modular synthesizer: History

+Modular synthesizers have also been distributed in DIY kit form since 1972, when PAiA Electronics released the first of several DIY modular systems, the 2700 and 2720.
+By 1973, the Serge synthesizer was developed by Serge Tcherepnin, Rich Gold and Randy Cohen at CalArts, which were initially assembled by a collective of students and later sold as kits or assembled instruments.
+Electronic magazines published modular synth construction articles too, for example the 1973 Practical Electronics and Wireless World modular synth projects, the PE Minisonic and the 1977 Elektor Formant, and Bernard Hutchins published the Electronotes newsletter which, during its publication history, published hundreds of synthesizer circuits that were incorporated into commercial designs.

+Moog and Buchla had different approaches to synthesiser function.
+Moog’s instruments were based on subtractive synthesis, with oscillators producing fixed basic waveforms (sawtooth, square, triangle and sine) then shaping and mellowing them with a voltage-controlled filter, controlled by a keyboard.
+Buchla used waveshaping and frequency modulation to create new dynamic waveforms, typically controlled by touch-pads, separated audio and control and developed computer control.

-In the late 1970s, modular synthesizers started to be largely supplanted by highly-integrated keyboard synthesizers, samplers, sound modules, and other MIDI-connected gear.
-By the 1990s, modular synthesizers had fallen out of favor compared to cheaper, smaller digital and software synthesizers.
+By the late 1970s, highly-integrated and often polyphonic keyboard synthesizers, samplers, sound modules, and other MIDI-connected gear dominated the synth market and modular synthesizers had fallen out of favor compared to cheaper, smaller digital and software synthesizers.
 However, there continued to be a community who chose the physically patched approach, the flexibility and the sound of traditional modular systems.

-Since the late 1990s, there has been a resurgence in the popularity of analog synthesizers aided by physical standardization practices, an increase in available retro gear and interest, decreased production costs and increased electronic reliability and stability, the rediscovered ability of modules to control things other than sound, and a generally heightened education through the development of virtual synthesis systems such as VCV Rack, MAX/MSP, Pd and Reaktor etc.
+Since the late 1990s, there has been a resurgence in the popularity of analog synthesizers aided by physical standardization practices, an increase in available retro gear and interest, vastly decreased production costs and increased electronic reliability and stability, the rediscovered ability of modules to control things other than sound, and a generally heightened education through the development of virtual synthesis systems such as VCV Rack, MAX/MSP, Pd and Reaktor etc.